Today we’re going to review direct drive 3D printers.

-We’ve done all of the research for you!
-Our list of the top 10 direct drive 3D printers will help you find exactly what you need in no time at all.
-Check it out today!
+Our list of the top 10 direct drive 3D printers will help you find what you need.

 Our list of the best direct drive 3D printers

-1. Prusa i3 MKIIIs Direct Drive 3D printer
+1. Prusa i3 MK3s+ Direct Drive 3D printer

-The Prusa i3 MKIIIs Direct Drive 3D printer is one of the most reputed brands in 3D printing.
+The Prusa i3 MK3s+ Direct Drive 3D printer is one of the most reputable 3D printing brands.
+It’s one of two I own and use every day.
 With years of design and improvement, it has excellent performance.

 This machine is perfect for those who are looking for a reliable model that is easy to assemble and operate with minimal maintenance required.